How to find the best real estate agent when you’re ready to buy

 “See how polished and professional their proposal is,” says Katherine Hutt, president and founder of Nautilus Communications and former chief communications officer with the Better Business Bureau.
 “The more effort they put into a presentation for you, the more effort they’ll put into presentations when they’re working for you.
 You want someone who is really savvy.”

-Questions to ask include how long they’ve been a real estate agent, if they work full-time or part-time, how many clients they currently have and how long they typically work with buyers to close on a home.
-It’s also a good idea to ask the typical price range and neighborhoods of homes they help their buyers find, how they help buyers stay competitive in this market and what their commission fees are.
+Questions to ask Realtor candidates include how long they’ve been an agent, whether they work full- or part-time and how many clients they currently have.
+It’s also a good idea to ask the typical price range and neighborhoods of homes they help their buyers find.
+If you’re a first-time buyer, inquire about their experience helping others who fall into this category.
+The same applies to other unique scenarios, like out of state relocation or foreclosure purchases.

 Interviews also give you a chance to find out the agent’s preferred method of communication and their availability.
 For example, if you’re most comfortable texting and expect to visit homes after work hours during the week, you’ll want an agent who’s happy to do the same.

-5. Request references — and check them
+6. Request references — and check them

-Ask agents you’re considering to provide information on homes they’ve listed and sold in the past year, with contact information for at least a few recent clients.
+Ask the agents you’re interviewing to provide information on homes they’ve listed and sold in the past year, with contact information for at least a few recent clients.
 Reach out to those clients to find out their experiences and what type of support the agent provided throughout the process.
 Ask whether they’d hire that agent again for their next real estate transaction.

-“It’s just like dating — sometimes it just comes down to chemistry,” says Herman Chan, an associate broker and Realtor with Golden Gate Sotheby’s International Realty in Berkeley, California.
+“It’s like dating — sometimes it just comes down to chemistry,” says Herman Chan, an associate broker and Realtor with Golden Gate Sotheby’s International in Berkeley, California.
 “If everything checks out, but you just don’t vibe with that person, don’t go with them.
 There are plenty of other real estate agents out there that will be happy to help you and might be a better personality fit.”

-Another factor to look at: The length of the contract itself.
-Aim for a contract limited to six months or less if possible.
-According to NAR data, homes for sale in November 2022 typically remained on the market for just 24 days.
+Once you select an agent, you’ll likely need to sign a contract.
+The contract should spell out all the terms to which you’ve agreed, including the commission rate.
+Another factor to look at: the contract’s duration.
+Aim for a contract limited to a time frame of six months or less, if possible.
+According to NAR data, homes that sold in April 2024 typically remained on the market for just 26 days.
 If you haven’t found the home you want within a few months, it’s helpful to keep your options open.

 In a challenging housing market like today’s, where low inventory and high prices can restrict your buying options significantly, having a trusted agent by your side really makes a difference.
-Follow the steps above to find the best real estate agent for you, and together, you can start your journey toward finding the right home at the right price.
+Follow the eight steps above to find the best real estate agent for you, and together, you can start your journey toward finding the right home at the right price.

 FAQs